If you are experiencing a medical emergency please dial 911 immediately

-Late-onset Tay-Sachs (LOTS) is a rare genetic disease in which fatty compounds, called gangliosides, do not break down normally because the body produces too little of the enzyme hexosaminidase A (or hex A).
-Gradually, gangliosides build up in the body and damage brain and nerve cells, which affects a person's mental functioning.
+Late-onset Tay-Sachs (LOTS) is a very rare genetic disease in which fatty compounds, called gangliosides, do not break down normally because the body produces too little of the enzyme hexosaminidase A (or hex A).
+Over time, gangliosides build up in the brain and damage brain nerve cells.
+This affects a person's mental functioning.

 This condition is a recently discovered form of Tay-Sachs disease and occurs most often in people of Ashkenazi Jewish descent.
 People of French-Canadian or Cajun descent are also at a higher risk than the general population.

 Symptoms of LOTS vary but usually include clumsiness or mood changes that begin between adolescence and the mid-30s.
 At first, symptoms are subtle and may go unnoticed.
 Other symptoms that may occur include:

 Treatment for late-onset Tay-Sachs disease focuses on controlling symptoms.
 There is no cure.
 The life expectancy for a person with LOTS is unknown.
 Depending on the severity of the symptoms, the person may live as long as someone who does not have the disease.